RenderKit/embree/doc/src/compilation.md

 In order to run the DPC++/SYCL tutorials on HPG hardware, you first need to install the proper graphics drivers.
-Latest drivers can get found on [intel.com/sdp](https://intel.com/sdp) searching for the latest `Discrete Graphics2 (DG2) FRD Kit: DGD25KEF1Q Resource Drive - Qual` package.
+Latest drivers can get found on [intel.com/sdp](https://intel.com/sdp) searching for the latest `Discrete Graphics2 (DG2)` driver.
 Follow the driver installation instructions.
-We tested Embree with driver dated 2022-03-22.
+We tested Embree with DG2 driver 101.1433 (Displayed as 30.0.101.1433) dated 2022-03-29.

 CMake Configuration